grant-m-s/Astro-Repaint/README.md

 ## 4. Notes

 - The diffusion and inpainting pipelines correspond to Sections 2 - 3 of the Euclid paper.
 - The "1_over_pixel" loss corresponds to the normalised MSE + VLB hybrid described in Eq.
-(9) of the manuscript.
+(9) of the paper.
 - Data creation uses raw VIS pixel values (no rescaling), as detailed in Section 3.2 (Reconstruction Rescaling) of the paper.
 - Inpainting is implemented via the Repaint algorithm (Lugmayr et al. 2022), ensuring consistent conditioning between masked and unmasked pixels.